Happyface143lol/notes/css.md

+### What is CSS?
+It's a popular style sheet language that adds style to the plain elements of HTML, it gives the information color, font, and makes it look cool.

 ### Adding CSS to HTML
 ###### External CSS
 Involves creating a separate file for the CSS and linking it inside of an HTML's